edvargas/study/aws/awsStudy.md

     - The last rule is an asterisk (*) and denies a request in case of no rule match
     - AWS recommends adding rules by increment of 100
 - Newly created NACLs will deny everything
-- NACL are a great way of blocking a specific IP address at t he subnet level
+- NACL are a great way of blocking a specific IP address at the subnet level

 ![NACLs](resources/img153.png)